logo

 Velfar

-Dr. Hal Herzog, an anthrozoologist, emphasizes the importance of understanding human-animal interactions when analyzing trail camera footage.
-He notes that these interactions can offer insights into how animals adapt to human presence.
-Herzog suggests that researchers should focus on the behavioral changes prompted by human encroachment.
+Understanding human-animal interactions when analyzing trail camera footage is important.
+These interactions can offer insights into how animals adapt to human presence.
+Researchers should focus on the behavioral changes prompted by human encroachment.

 This understanding can help inform conservation strategies that respect both animal welfare and human needs.